PDI-DGS-Protolab/ccb-client-scripts/README.md

 ## Configuration

-You can set up your credencials (apikey & salt) and endpoint environment.
+You can set up your credencials (apikey & salt) and endpoint environment editing the merchant.cfg file.

+You do not need to add any additional setting to the scripts.

 ## Usage